loulams/ada-website/description.md

 Trump seems to be very popular among users across all bubbles!
 Except for one bubble in AJE, where only 50% of users appear to be interested in Trump.
 In contrast, Obama is not very popular in AJE bubbles but is highly popular among BBC News users, despite it being a British channel.

-And what about the categories ?
+And what about the subject ?

 ![output](/assets/img/category_little_bulle.png)

-That’s interesting—while categories seem equally popular in CNN and BBC, the other three channels show distinct preferences within each bubble.
+That’s interesting—while subject seem equally popular in CNN and BBC, the other three channels show distinct preferences within each bubble.
 In ABC, one bubble appears uninterested in religion and climate, while another seems to disregard religion and abortion.
 In AJE, the differences are even more pronounced!
 One bubble seems to focus solely on climate, though it remains a small category, suggesting another topic might capture their interest.
 In BBC, one bubble appears particularly interested in religion-related videos.
 This analysis highlights that even within the same channel, bubbles exhibit distinct preferences for certain topics.
 This suggests that bubbles within a channel are not homogeneous but rather reflect diverse interests among their members.